Extendability of automorphisms of K3 surfaces

-To prove other cases of Theorem \ref{thm:non-extendable} we define in Section \ref{sec:specialization} the \emph{specialization map} $\spen \colon \Aut(X) \to \Aut(\cX_0)$ ($\cX_0$ is the special fiber of $\cX$) and show that, if $g$ is extendable then the characteristic polynomials of $g^*$ and $\spen(g)^*$ on $\Het^2$ should coincide (Proposition \ref{prop:criterion for non-ext}).
+To prove other cases of Theorem \ref{thm:non-extendable} we define in Section \ref{sec:specialization} the \emph{specialization map} $\spen \colon \Aut(X) \to \Aut(\cX_0)$ ($\cX_0$ is the special fiber of $\cX$) and show that if $g$ is extendable then the characteristic polynomials of $g^*$ and $\spen(g)^*$ on $\Het^2$ should coincide (Proposition \ref{prop:criterion for non-ext}).
 In Section \ref{sec:proof} we give examples in which these polynomials differ.

-As an side trip, we study this specialization map $\spen \colon \Aut(X) \to \Aut(\cX_0)$.
+As a side trip, we study this specialization map $\spen \colon \Aut(X) \to \Aut(\cX_0)$.
 As will be seen in Section \ref{sec:kersp}, $\Ker (\spen)$ may have nontrivial members, both of finite and infinite orders.
 We show that if a finite order automorphism is in $\Ker (\spen)$ then its order is a power of the residue characteristic $p$ (Proposition \ref{prop:finiteorder}).
-In Section \ref{sec:3} we also give an example where the characteristic polynomial of the action of $\spen(g)^*$ on $H^2$ is irreducible (which never happens on $H^2$ of a K3 surface in characteristic $0$).
+Such automorphisms are related to actions of infinitesimal group schemes such as $\mu_p$ and $\alpha_p$, which we will investigate in future papers.
+In Section \ref{sec:3} we also give an example where the characteristic polynomial of the action of $\spen(g)^*$ on $\Het^2$ is irreducible (which never happens on $\Het^2$ of a K3 surface in characteristic $0$).